"The boss disregarded you. No reward. You lost half of spirits and half of dead revived."

 - Pokémon Ranger: Shadows of Almia has this for the DLC boss fight against Dialga.
 If you take too long, he uses Roar of Time, and you have to start the entire mission over again (although all the Target Clear obstacles mercifully do not reset.)
-To avoid this happening, make good use of Poké Assists, and you should have no trouble.
 Also occurs in Guardian Signs for the past bosses for the remaining time.
 The boss you will have trouble with is Lucario, who, in this case, rages twice during the boss when you think you're going to beat it.
-When this happens, simply avoid the attacks and place your Pokémon AWAY from Lucario's wake, and then, if you're fast enough, you can finish it off before time reaches to 0.
+Also happens with Arceus due to it raging twice.
+Either way, when this happens, and you have at least a few more seconds left, you're completely screwed.

 - MONOCULUS! in Team Fortress 2 only appears for 90 seconds.